devsoc-unsw/jobsboard/README.md

 #### Backend
 - Run `yarn run lint` to see both style and linting issues in `.ts` files within the `backend` directory at once
 - Run `yarn run lint:fix` to automatically amend all style and linting issues that would be identified by running the first command **(recommended)**
-- Run `yarn run prettier` to see all style issues in `.ts` files within the `backend` directory according to the prettier configuration file `.prettierrc`
+- Run `yarn run format` to see all style issues in `.ts` files within the `backend` directory according to the prettier configuration file `.prettierrc`
-- Run `yarn run prettier:fix` to automatically amend all the style issues identified by running `npm run prettier` **(recommended)**
+- Run `yarn run format:fix` to automatically amend all the style issues identified by running `npm run prettier` **(recommended)**

 </br >

 ### Finished your work
 Always double check before submitting your pr
-1. Run `docker compose build` and ensure the build completes successfully
+1. Run `docker compose build api` and `docker compose build test` and ensure the builds complete successfully
-2. Run `docker compose up` and ensure all tests pass
+2. Run `docker compose up test` and ensure all tests pass

 </br >